How To Incorporate in Missouri: Everything You Need To Know

 You may want to elect S corporation status for your business.
 This allows your business to be taxed as a pass-through entity and avoid the double taxation that affects standard corporations.
 Franchise tax is no longer charged by the state of Missouri as of 2016.

 If you need help with incorporating in Missouri, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.